 The retirement fund was represented by Susan Alexander, of the San Francisco office of Robbins Geller Rudman & Dowd.
 She did not return a telephone call.

-Gregory Case, of the Austin office of Greenberg Traurig, represented Whole Foods.
+Gregory Casas, of the Austin office of Greenberg Traurig, represented Whole Foods.
 He declined to comment.